Patience

 I really could not believe my ears!

-What the maidens said gave me many tears.
+What the maidens all said brought me to tears.

 I still thought I’d ask her for a date,